nodejsdevelopers/Hotel/README.md

 2. MYSQL  (sql server 5.1)

-once you download the project and install node and Mysql
+ download the project and install node and Mysql

 step 1 :once you download the project type npm install